funmicra/Home-Lab/README.md

 # 🧪 DevOps Home Lab

 Welcome to my home lab project!
 This lab simulates real-world infrastructure for hands-on learning and experimentation in DevOps, system administration, networking, and automation.
+I built it on July 2018 and still improving it..
 ---

 ![Home-Lab(1)](https://github.com/user-attachments/assets/5f1a3309-7d7d-4f51-9285-9b538a789de1)